samsmith00/Boot-Dev-Hackathon-2025/README.md

 ## 📜 Notes

-- This was a personal challenge to learn game dev from scratch.
+- Due to time constraints this game is NOT polished (and evidently so)
-- Simple physics, basic hitboxes, and hand-tuned gameplay.
+- The death screen, is unfinished and rushed, and I wanted the stickman's body to explode when he died but I was unable to deliver ☹️
-- Expect jank, surprises, and maybe a laugh or two 😄
+- Simple physics, basic hitboxes, basic obsticals

 ## Ai Disclamer 🤖
 - For some reason my usual pretty good math brain could not handle video game maths, used Ai to help get stickman's moving animations